 SENTINEL: The first randomized clinical trial approved by the FDA evaluating cerebral protection in TAVR

 The SENTINEL clinical trial was a prospective, multi-center, randomized, controlled trial of 363 patients enrolled at 19 centers in the U.S. and Germany that underwent TAVR using all commercially available TAVR valves, with and without the use of the Sentinel.
-Results were presented as a Late Breaking Clinical Trial presentation at the 2016 Transcatheter Cardiovascular Therapeutics (TCT) meeting in Washington DC and published in the Journal of American College of Cardiology (JACC).

 The purpose of the study was to assess the safety and efficacy of the Claret Medical Sentinel used with TAVR (protected TAVR) compared to unprotected TAVR.